ARTISTIC-ERC/OnlineCalculator/README.md

 For more information, the interested readers are referred to the online calculator (https://www.erc-artistic.eu/computational-portal/calculator/online-calculator) and the read me files available for each step (slurry, drying and calendering).

-For any doubt or question please contact: alejandro.franco@u-picardie.fr (PI of the ARTISTIC project) teo.lombardo3@gmail.com (developer of the codes)
+For any doubt or question please contact: alejandro.franco@u-picardie.fr (Professor Alejandro A. Franco, PI of the ARTISTIC project)